 pumpkin painted with gold acrylic paint on chair

-Metallic acrylic paint can really make your pumpkin look stand out.
-It’s really that simple.
-Any solid metallic color would look beautiful and stand out.
-You could draw a paisley pattern or draw herringbone lines for a more decorative look.
+Metallic acrylic paint (less than $3, Walmart) can really make your pumpkin stand out.
+You can draw a paisley pattern or herringbone lines for a more intricate look.

 14. Crayon-Dripped Pumpkin